Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 When you are creating an AppLocker executable rule for an application based on File Hash, be sure to add all the dependent .exe files that the application depends on for proper app functionality.

-Downside to using AppLocker executable rule based on File Hash is that, if the app gets updated, its HASH will change which will require re-whitelisting.
-This is not the case with whitelist based on Publisher Info.
+The downside to using the AppLocker executable rule based on File Hash is that if the app gets updated, its HASH will change, which will require re-whitelisting.
+This is not the case with a whitelist based on Publisher Info.

 When whitelisting an app for WIP, a good rule is to check the Install location of the application to see if there is a single executable or multiple executables.